shimaore/docker.tough-rate/server.coffee.md

               ruleset: doc
               ruleset_database: new PouchDB "#{options.prefix_local}/#{doc.database}"

-We _must_ return an object.
-The router will detect no data is present and report via SIP.
+We _must_ return an object, even if an error occurred.
+The router will detect no data is present and report the problem via SIP.

           .catch (error) ->
             logger.error "Could not locate information for ruleset #{x} in #{options.sip_domain_name}.", error.toString()